darthj/exercises_for_programmers/determining_compound_interest/README.md

 ### Inputs, Processes, Outputs:

         Inputs:
+            principal amount
+            rate of interest
+            number of years
+            number of periods

         Processes:
+            compute
+            prompt
+            display

         Outputs:
+            amount at the end

 ---
 ### Test Plan:

         Inputs:
+            principal amount
+            rate of interest
+            number of years
+            number of periods

         Expected Results:
+            What is the principal amount?
+1500
+            What is the rate?
+4.3
+            What is the number of years?
+6
+            What is the number of times the interest is compounded per year?
+4
+            $1500 invested at 4.3% for 6 years
+            compounded 4 times per year is $1938.84.

         Actual Results:

 ---
 ###  Pseudocode:

         Pseudocode
         end

 ---